shynome/mandos-lite/README.md

 - fix: call dbus when don't use dbus

 disabled option
-- disable dbus. we the dbus can't run in termux proot debian
+- disable dbus. the dbus can't run in termux proot debian
 - disable zeroconf
 - disable restore. we can't op the clients status